rht-labs/tech-exercise/docs/1-the-manual-menace/2-setting-up-gitlab.md

 # Getting GitLab Ready for GitOps
-> In this section we will get gitlab ready for our exercise.
+> In this section we will get GitLab ready for our exercise.
 We will then import a couple of projects and prep them up to be deployed to the cluster.

 1. Log into GitLab with your credentials.
-You can find the Gitlab URL in Forecastle UI.
+You can find the GitLab URL in Forecastle UI.
 GitLab URL:

     ```bash
      https://gitlab.apps.devtest.vxdqgl7u.kubeapp.cloud/
     ```

-   First, we need to create a Gitlab group with name as the <team_name> or <participant_name>
+   First, we need to create a GitLab group with name as the <team_name> or <participant_name>
    For this open up the menu and select "Create group" from the "Groups" tab:

    ![create-group-tab](images/create-group-tab.png)